ryanistr/OPlus-Brightness-Adaptor-For-Transsion/README.md

 ## How to Use

 > **Note:** Originally made for OS15 ROMs.
-For OS14 or lower, it's recommended to add this property:
+For OS14 or lower, you may want to add this property:

 ```bash
 persist.sys.rianixia.brightness.isfloat=true